Religion and Common Sense

 And whosoever speaketh a word against the Son of Man, it shall be forgiven him: but whosoever speaketh against the Holy Ghost, it shall not be forgiven him neither in this world, neither in the world to come."

-I have never seen the "Son of Man" or the "Holy Ghost" so I cannot speak words against either one, and neither can anyone else.
+I have never seen the "Son of Man" or the "Holy Ghost" so I cannot speak words against either one.

 "Every idle word that men shall speak, they shall give account thereof in the day of judgment.
 For by thy words thou shalt be justified, and by thy words thou shalt be condemned."

-When I read this, I think of all the thoughtless remarks I have spoken throughout my life and regretted later.
+When I read this, I think of all the thoughtless remarks I have uttered throughout my life and regretted later.
 Too late - my words have already condemned me.
-That is why we have freedom of speech and church/state separation.
+That is why we have freedom of speech and, at least on paper, separation of church and state.

 "The Kingdom of Heaven is within you."

 This famous quote has puzzled me all my life.
-The word "kingdom" is a medieval term and is therefore meaningless in a democratic society.
-I believe the author of this quote intended it to mean a state of happiness.
+The word "kingdom" is a medieval term and Heaven is a place or mood of happiness.
+I believe the author of this quote intended it to mean you will be happy if you live a spiritual life.

 "Judge not that ye not be judged."